uk-gov-mirror/ONSdigital.companies-house-big-data-project/readme.md

 ## Webscraping Policy
 The webscraping done in this project is achieved by utilsing [Scrapy](https://scrapy.org/) and strictly adheres to the [ONS Web Scraping Policy](https://www.ons.gov.uk/aboutus/transparencyandgovernance/datastrategy/datapolicies/webscrapingpolicy).
-For further information on Scrappy please see the following links:
+For further information on Scrapy please see the following links:
 - [Scrapy Tutorial, Web Scraping Using Python](https://www.accordbox.com/blog/scrapy-tutorial-series-web-scraping-using-python)
 - [Datacamp, Web Scraping with Python](https://www.datacamp.com/courses/web-scraping-with-python)